 - Gartner projects 60 percent of organizations will be using MDR by 2026, up from 30 percent in 2023.
 Canadian SMB growth is being pulled by cyber insurance renewal requirements, not enterprise demand.

-- A 25 to 100 endpoint Canadian SMB should expect MDR pricing of C$2,500 to C$5,000 per month fully loaded, versus roughly C$1 million per year for true in-house 24/7 SOC coverage.
+- A 25 to 100 endpoint Canadian SMB should expect MDR pricing of C$2,500 to C$5,000 per month fully loaded, versus roughly C$1 million per year to staff an in-house 24/7 SOC.

-- MDR, EDR, and XDR are not competitors.
+- MDR, EDR and XDR are not competitors.
 EDR and XDR are what gets watched; MDR is who watches.
 Most Canadian SMBs need both.

-The stack you’ve already bought
+The tools you’ve already bought

 Walk into any well-run Canadian SMB in 2026 and the security posture looks broadly the same.
 Next-gen firewall at the edge.
 Endpoint detection and response on every workstation and server.
 Email filtering on Microsoft 365.
 MFA enforced across the tenant.
 Immutable backups, ideally with a tested restore.
 An annual penetration test for cyber insurance.